catalystneuro/neuroconv/docs/user_guide/temporal_alignment.rst

 This approach corrects for not only a difference in starting time, but also any drift that may have occurred due to slight differences in the clock speeds of the two systems.
 Examples of this include sending TTL pulses from a camera used to acquire optical imaging to a NIDQ board every time a frame is captured or every time a volume scan begins.
-You can then set these timestamps for the secondary interface as being the known pulse times as received by the primary system, aligning the times to that system.
+You can then align the timestamps of the secondary system by setting them to the pulse times as received by the primary system, aligning the times to that system.

 Once the `timestamps` are known they can be set in any DataInterface via